octue/octue-sdk-python/docs/source/creating_services.rst

 Anatomy of an Octue service
 ===========================
-An Octue service is defined by the following files (located in the repository root by default):
+An Octue service is defined by the following files (located in the repository root by default).

 app.py
 ------